Paul DeJong Preview, Player Props: Giants vs. Reds

 - The Reds have the 25th-ranked team ERA across all league pitching staffs (4.74).

-- Reds pitchers combine to allow 183 total home runs at a rate of 1.4 per game (fourth-most in the league).
+- Reds pitchers combine to give up the fourth-most home runs in baseball (183 total, 1.4 per game).

-- In his most recent appearance on Wednesday against the Los Angeles Angels, the left-hander tossed four innings, giving up three earned runs while surrendering five hits.
+- In his most recent appearance on Friday, the lefty threw six scoreless innings against the Arizona Diamondbacks while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.